swibcon/swib-orga/cfp.md

 Service Centre (hbz)](https://www.hbz-nrw.de/)**.
 The conference language is English.

-For this SWIB rendition we adjusted the formats to the online environment:
+For this SWIB rendition we will have more interactive formats to yield the most from participants coming together physically in one place.
+As usual, we will also have presentations and workshops:

 * Presentations (20 minutes plus 5 q&a)
-* Practical workshops or tutorials (maximum 150 min, including breaks), introductory tutorials are very welcome
+* Practical workshops or tutorials (around 2-4 hours including breaks)

 We appreciate proposals on the following or related topics: